Smilin-Dominator/mysql-and-python-billing/README.md

 You leave for a well deserved coffee break, totally unaware that some dude just deleted your passwd.txt file.
 <br>*Earlier: He could immediately delete the password file, set the password to something else and do damage*
 <br>*Now: The password's hash and it's salts are stored in the (log.txt) file, along with an MD5 hash, which proves that
-my program did this.
-If the MD5 Hashes don't match, your data has been tampered with, by a professional.*
+my program did that.
+If the password file has a different value than the one stored in the (log.txt), it'll rebuild it with the correct password.*
 ##### Problem 6
 You give your computer to someone, they look at the bills and just alter the values.
 <br>*Earlier: Well, you're screwed*